+Councils, as community leaders, play a vital role in tackling water safety in their area.
+Landowners as well as wider responsibilities.
 The LGA has produced a water safety toolkit for councils, to ensure both locals and visitors enjoy the natural environment safely whether on the coast or inland.

-In 2017, 255 people lost their lives in accidental drownings in the UK, with hundreds more having near drowning experiences, sometimes suffering life-changing injuries.
+Overall deaths from accidental drowning have fallen in the last four years.
+However, in 2020, 254 people lost their lives in accidental drownings in the UK, with hundreds more having near drowning experiences, sometimes suffering life-changing injuries.
 Children can be particularly at risk.

 - Step 1 – Profile your area